Truemmerer/domain_check_web_ui/README.md

 - nslookup (Authorative, Google, Cloudflare, OpenDNS)
 - PTR/rDNS Check with IP by nslookup
 - Warning if A is different by nslookup.
+- Warning if AAAA is different by nslookup.
+- Warning if CNAME is different by nslookup.
+- Warning if MX is different by nslookup.
+- Warning if NS is different by nslookup.
+- Warning if TXT is different by nslookup.
 - whois
 - Quick Informations by Whois
 - Dark Mode (only 🤗)